Corollarium/modelarium/README.md

 What it doesn't do:

-- you still have to write your code to process requests in the backend, like in mutations or special conditions in your models.
+- magic. you still have to write your code logic to process requests in the backend, like in mutations or special conditions in your models.
 - REST endpoints.
 At this point only GraphQL is supported through Lighthouse.
-- frontend structure.
-- magic.

 ## Sponsors